internetarchive/fatcat/rust/README.md

 - `fatcat-auth`: privileged command to manage authentication keys, tokens, and accounts.
 Useful to generate admin accounts, new signing keys, etc.
 - `fatcat-export`: high-speed JSON export tool, which talks directly to the database (instead of going through the API).
-See `README.export.md`.

 The `fatcat-api-spec` crate is generated from the openapi/swagger spec and contains Rust models, response types, and endpoint definitions (but not